2i2c-org/team-compass/finance/projections.md

 - Go to [our budget projections sheet](accounting:projections).
 - Look at the `Summary` tab.
 - This shows our burn rate, along with 9 and 24 month cutoffs.

+## Tracking our contracts portfolio

+Our monthly process for tracking our contracts portfolio will require input from CS&S, the Delivery Manager and the Partnership Lead.
+Both the Delivery Manager and Partnership Lead need to cultivate an ongoing understanding of the portfolio to:

+- Be able to update it as a source of truth
+- Identify accounting or contractual deviations.

+### Delivery Manager's responsibilities

+The Delivery Manager will be responsible for monitoring the systems that we have for tracking contracts in collaboration with the CS&S team.
+Accounting deviations or concerns will be reported the the Partnership Lead.
+Additionally, it'll be the responsibility of the Delivery Manager to refine the process over time.

+### Partnership Lead's responsibilities

+The Partnership Lead will be responsible for taking actions to follow up with communities and/or triggering processes in CS&S to move actions forward.
+They will be expect to work closesly with the Delivery Manager to ensure the system is working effectively.